thin-edge/thin-edge.io_examples/remote-access/README.md

 # thin-edge.io remote access

-To access a device remotely that runs thin edge, remote_connect.py can be used.
-After startup it will connect to the Cumulocity cloud/edge instance.
+To access a device remotely that runs thin edge, `remote_connect.py` can be used.
+After startup, it will connect to the Cumulocity cloud/edge instance.
 From that point on you can use the remote access tab in device management to access the device.
-In addition your can use a local proxy o connect any local port ot the device.
+In addition your can use a local proxy or connect any local port on the device.

 ## Requirements